 ** Also, for unknown reasons, a January 2006 strip had censored Rocky's explaination of his past by claiming he sold cars across the street from the junkyard (originally it was across from the parking lot where he stole the cars).
 It was shown uncensored in Norway, however.

 ** Japan dropped the series from the ''Stars and Stripes'' magazine during the 1950s because of disrespect to high-ranking military personnel.

 * GermansLoveDavidHasselhoff: Beetle Bailey has always had a huge following in Scandinavia, Sweden in particular.
 This may be due to the fact that Sweden has had full conscription for a long time, making military humor something nearly the entire male population can relate to.

-* HeyItsThatVoice: In the animated series, Beetle Bailey's and General Halftrack's voices were provided by Howard Morris, who also did voices for [[GarfieldAndFriends Wade Duck]] and [[ArchieComics Jughead]], among others.
+* HeyItsThatVoice: In the animated series, Beetle Bailey's and General Halftrack's voices were provided by Howard Morris, who also did voices for [[WesternAnimation/GarfieldAndFriends Wade Duck]] and [[ArchieComics Jughead]], among others.

 * LongRunner: Beetle Bailey originally joined the army during ''the Korean War''.

 * [[RecycledScript Recycled Gag]]: There must be dozens over the years, possibly trying to rely on the fact that with the total number of strips being somewhere in the order of the total number of atoms in the universe, no-one would notice.
 You might find the exact same strip re-drawn years later, or the same gag being used in a single strip and in the middle of a longer "story".
 Some examples: